-From secluded cliff-edged and rugged beaches with storm-tossed waves to beaches with relaxing water and surf-friendly waves that are best for families, there are some of the top beaches South Australia has to offer.
+From secluded cliff-edged and rugged beaches with storm-tossed waves to beaches with relaxing water and surf-friendly waves that are best for families, South Australia has some of the top beaches to offer.

-Gunyah Beach and its popular sand dunes are placed close to the Coffin Bay, a little next to aptly named Coffin Bay National park.
+Gunyah Beach and its famous dunes are located close to Coffin Bay, a little next to the aptly named Coffin Bay National park.

-It is secluded in an amazing, panoramic way, as soon as you emerge from the greenery, the sweeping views will make you feel like the final person on earth.
+It is secluded in a unique, panoramic way; as soon as you emerge from the greenery, the sweeping views will make you feel like the final person on earth.

-Merdayerrah Sandpatch is the westernmost South Australia beach, lying at the base of the remote Bunda cliffs.
+Merdayerrah Sandpatch is the westernmost South Australian beach, lying at the base of the remote Bunda cliffs.

-The beach is 8.5 kilometers long and is lined with white calcareous dunes that are stretched up to get the crest of the popular Nullabor plain.
+The beach is 8.5 kilometers long and is lined with white calcareous dunes stretched up to get to the crest of the famous Nullabor plain.

-There is a walking track down to the shore, and while there are lots of perfect locations to swim, experienced surfers will find reef breaks that are unmatched to that Australia east coast.
+There is a walking track down to the shore, and while there are lots of perfect locations to swim, experienced surfers will find reef breaks unmatched by Australia’s east coast.

 Western River Cove

-North of Kangaroo Island rugged north coast, western river cove is sheltered by 2 headlands, placed a mere two-hundred meters apart, making a secluded, tranquil cove that is an effort to get to but actually values it.
+North of Kangaroo Island’s rugged north coast, the western river cove is sheltered by two headlands, placed a mere two-hundred meters apart, making a secluded, tranquil cove that is an effort to get to but values.

 Fishing boats sometimes anchor here for the schools of fish that pass via, and the relaxing waters are best for snorkeling, swimming, and diving.